anhem/test-populator/README.md

 ### randomValues

-When set to true will randomize everything.
+Set to true will randomize everything.
 When set to false fixed values will be used.
 I.e. populating the same class twice will give the same result.

+### setterPrefix

+(Applied when using strategy: SETTER)

+Use setters with a different format than set*

 ### overridePopulates